Best Cordless Leaf Blowers 2026: 14 Compared (10 Sources)

 Best Blower/Vacuum Combo: Ryobi RY404150 Jet Fan (~$300) — Check price

 The Ryobi RY404150 is the only model in this comparison that combines blowing, vacuuming, and mulching in a single cordless tool.
-It delivers 600 CFM at 100 MPH in blower mode and features a 20:1 mulch ratio for shredding collected leaves.
+It delivers 600 CFM at 100 MPH in blower mode and features a 20:1 mulch ratio with a metal impeller that condenses 20 bags of leaves into one bag of mulch.
 The single-tube inline design allows transitioning from blower to vacuum mode with just the turn of a dial.
 At 15.2 lbs with two included 40V 4.0Ah batteries, it is the heaviest handheld option but eliminates the need to buy a separate vacuum. [src3, src4]

 Best Commercial-Grade: EGO Power+ LBPX8004-2 Backpack (~$700) — Check price